ulywae/NeuWiFi/README.md

 # Features

-NeuWiFi packs a full suite of networking capabilities into one cohesive framework:
+NeuWiFi packs a full suite of networking capabilities into one cohesive framework

 ## Core WiFi Engine